bigladder/atom-language-energyplus/readme.md

 The keybindings are defined in `keymaps/language-idf-keymap.json` and can be reconfigured, if you desire.

+## Soft Wrap

+This package turns off Atom's **Soft Wrap** feature for EnergyPlus and Modelkit files by default.
+This can be reconfigured in `settings/language-idf.cson`, if you desire.

 ## Copyright

 All files copyright (c) 2017 - 2018 Big Ladder Software.
 All rights reserved.